npomfret/ui-research/inspiration/inspirational-sites.md

 ### Showcase of Exceptional Websites

 This document showcases a curated list of websites that are frequently cited for their exceptional design.
 These examples embody the "best-in-class" ideas in modern web design and are excellent sources of inspiration.
+Recent in-house Playwright captures live in `inspiration/screenshots/` for quick offline reference.

 #### Key Trends in Modern Web Design